vishalnvora/WSUSDBCleaner/README.md

   This script does basic maintenance tasks on SUSDB:
     1. Identifies indexes that are fragmented, and defragments them.
 For certain tables, a fill factor is set to improve insert performance.
     2. Updates potentially out-of-date table statistics.
-#P.S: It shouldn't be used on WSUS 2.0 databases.
+# P.S. : It shouldn't be used on WSUS 2.0 databases.